rl-institut/multi-vector-simulator/docs/model/components.rst

 Electric rectifiers and inverters that are transforming electricity in one direction only, are simply added as transformers.
 Bidirectional converters and transformer stations are defined by two transformers that are optimized independently from each other, if optimized.
 The same accounts for charge controllers for a :ref:`battery_storage` that are defined by two transformers, one for charging and one for discharging.
-The parameters `dispatch_price`, `efficiency` and `installedCap` need to be given for the electrical output power of the electric transformers.
+The parameters :ref:`dispatch_price <dispatchprice-label>`, :ref:`efficiency <efficiency-label>` and :ref:`installedCap <installedcap-label>` need to be given for the electrical output power of the electric transformers.

 .. note::
     When using two conversion objects to emulate a bidirectional conversion asset, their capacity should be interdependent.
 This is currently not the case, see :ref:`Infeasible bi-directional flow in one timestep <limitations-real-life-constraint>`.